-To evaluate tolerance to performance faults, we show that our partitioned caching algorithms are able to react to changes in the relative performance of storage devices, in some cases more effectively than LANDLORD is able.
-In these experiments, we begin with a cluster of homogeneous disks and Trace 1.
+To evaluate tolerance to performance faults, we show that our partitioned caching algorithms are able to react to changes in the relative performance of storage devices.
+In these experiments, we begin with a cluster of homogeneous disks and Trace 2.
 We inject a performance fault on one of the disks (disk 6) at a simulated time of 500 seconds (approximately half way through the simulation).
 The performance fault has the effect of slowing down that disk by a factor of two.

-In the first graph of Figure 8 we show how Eager LRU adjusts the partition ratios for this change in performance.
-As one can see, the 16 partitions are all initially equal.
-After the performance fault and a window of W = 1000 disk requests have passed for observation, the algorithm observes that the waiting time of disk 6 is significantly higher than the average waiting time.
+In Figure 8a we show how Eager LRU adjusts the partition ratios for this change in performance.
+As one can see, the 16 partitions have sizes that are similar.
+However, some variation in the partition sizes occurs due to normal variation in wait times and, correspondingly, in relative wait times.
+After the performance fault and a window of W = 1000 disk requests have passed for observation, the relative wait time of disk 6 becomes significantly higher than the average waiting time, crossing the threshold.
 The partition for disk 6 is then increased by a small amount and the partitions for all of the other disks are decreased by the necessary number of cache entries.
 The algorithm continues measuring the wait time of each disk and increasing the partition size of disk 6 until all of the wait times are approximately equal.
-The time-line shows that the correct partition ratio is found quickly.
+The time-line shows that relatively stable partition sizes are found within 75 seconds.